miguel-carrera/vtex-io-rag-server/docs/README.md

 ### Storage Layer

 - **MasterData v2**: Documents are stored in the `vtex_rag_documents` data entity
-- **Schema**: Each document has title, content, category, tags, author, and metadata
+- **Schema**: Each document has title, content (optional), url (optional), category, tags, author, and metadata
+- **Content Support**: Documents can store content directly or reference a URL from where to fetch the content
 - **Indexing**: Full-text search capabilities on title, content, and tags
 - **Configuration**: Instance-specific settings stored in `vtex_rag_configs` data entity